Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Those with chronic invasive fungal sinusitis usually have symptoms of a long-standing sinus infection, including:

-Orbital apex syndrome is also characteristic of the chronic infection.
+Orbital apex syndrome is also characteristic of the chronic sinus infection.
 Its symptoms include decreased vision and ocular immobility, due to a mass of fungal material that has spread into the eye orbit.

 Acute invasive fungal sinusitis is a medical emergency, and surgery to remove the infected tissue should be performed immediately once the diagnosis is made.
 Radical removal of all dead and infected tissue is necessary.
 The chronic infection requires surgery as well.

 Tissue infected by invasive fungal sinusitis may be approached directly using the Endoscopic Endonasal Approach (EEA).
-This state-of-the-art, minimally invasive approach allows surgeons to access the tumor through the natural corridor of the nose, without making an open incision.
+This state-of-the-art, minimally invasive treatment approach allows surgeons to access the tumor through the natural corridor of the nose, without making an open incision.
 Surgeons then remove the infected tissue through the nose and nasal cavities.

 EEA offers the benefits of no incisions to heal, no disfigurement, and a faster recovery time.